Home > Apparel

 If you seem to always have cold hands regardless of how thick your gloves are, we recommend that you try a battery-powered self-warming option.
 They can be a game-changer for people who have Raynaud’s disease or chronically cold hands.

-On this list, the Black Diamond Solano are high-quality self-warming gloves with plush comfort and impressive battery life.
+Some designs are self-warming gloves with plush comfort and solid battery life.

 For cardio activities, you’ll want a glove that isn’t too warm and offers breathability; (photo/Jason Hummel)